What is Palmar Hyperhidrosis?

 Cause of Palmar Hyperhidrosis

 Palmar Hyperhidrosis is caused by hyperactive sweat glands in the hands.
 Instances such as holding hands or shaking one’s hand may excessively stimulate the sweat glands in the hand leading to unusually sweaty hands.
+While excessive sweating from palmar hyperhidrosis may happen for no apparent reason, sweating can be made worse by situations that induce stress, anxiety, nervousness or fear.

 Symptoms of Palmar Hyperhidrosis